sts10/csafe/readme.markdown

 ## To do

 - [ ] Use multiple threads to speed up the process.
+- [ ] Use structopt to make it a proper CLI
 - [ ] Make the command line text output during the process cleaner and more professional-looking.

 ## Lingering questions